-The major change in the balance of contract liabilities is unearned sales revenue to be contracts; the Company recognizes revenue when it satisfies a performance obligation by transferring control of goods to a customer.
-The amount of revenue recognized for the year ended December 31, 2022 and 2021 that was included in the contract liabilities balance at the beginning for the period was \$7,882 thousand and \$42,482 thousand, respectively.
+For details on trade receivables and allowance for impairment, please refer to note 6(2) and 7(2).
+The contract liabilities primarily relate to the advance consideration received from customers for the RF Front-End devices and modules sales contracts, for which revenue is recognized when products are delivered to customers.
+The amount of revenue recognized for the year ended December 31, 2023 and 2022 that was included in the contract liabilities balance at the beginning for the period were \$10,614 thousand and \$7,882 thousand, respectively.